-KENT COUNTY, DE - Smyrna High School alumna and New York Liberty Basketball Player, Betnijah Laney-Hamilton, won the WNBA Championship on Sunday night.
+KENT CO., DE - Smyrna High School alumna and New York Liberty Basketball Player Betnijah Laney-Hamilton, was crowned a WNBA Champion on Sunday night.

-The New York Liberty is celebrating their first WNBA title as they beat the Minnestoa Lynx, 67-62 in overtime, on Sunday night.
+The New York Liberty is celebrating their WNBA title as they beat the Minnestoa Lynx, 67-62 in overtime, on October 20th.
 Among the winning team's athletes is Smyrna High School alumna and Delaware native, Betnijah Laney-Hamilton.

 Laney-Hamilton was born in Clayton, Delaware and played for Smyrna High School's women's basketball team, graduating in 2011.
 During her time at Smyrna, she was named a McDonald's All-American player, playing in the annual all-star graduate basketball game.
 She was also honored as a WBCA All-America player.